CloudyneS/healthchecks-k8s-oidc/README.md

 ## Usage
 ### The docker image
-Build the custom docker image, or retrieve it from cloudyne/healthchecks:latest-proxyfix.
+Build the custom docker image, or retrieve it from ghcr.io/cloudynes/healthchecks-proxyfix:latest or cloudyne/healthchecks-proxyfix:latest.
 The only difference between this and the healthchecks/healthchecks image is a setting un uwsgi.ini extending the size of the proxy headers.
 This would probably work with the bitnami image out of the box.

 ### Configuring Oauth2 Proxy
 Included are some example variables for configuring oauth2-proxy for Keycloak, more information can be found in the oauth2-proxy documentation.